rmpaltanwale/o2c-odoo16-project/README.md

 ![quantities in sales order](./Screenshots/SO_form_quantity_updated.png)

+This was the stage where Odoo transitioned from planning to commitment — quotations represent proposals, and sales orders formalize them.
+I ensured every quotation matched real customer types to make the O2C cycle realistic.

 ### 4️⃣ Processing & Delivery

 The sales orders having been created, the next step is to validate them.
 Click on the delivery button with the truck symbol on it.